Security Controls

 | Repetitive analysis without fatigue | Investigation direction and prioritization |

-This separation improves outcomes because teammates can process months of logs in minutes while maintaining perfect recall, and humans can focus on the contextual judgment that distinguishes legitimate anomalies from actual threats.
+The value of this separation comes from playing to each side’s strengths.
+Teammates can process months of logs in minutes while maintaining perfect recall.
+Humans can apply the contextual judgment that distinguishes legitimate anomalies from actual threats.

 | Phase | AI teammate role | Human role |